-▲ WARNING Anchor drill rack properly both in the front and in the rear of the machine before rotating drill pipe.
-Failure to properly stake down drill rack can result in drill rack tip over which can crush you when the drill string is rotated.
+▲ WARNING: Be sure to properly anchor the drill rack, both in the front and in the rear of the machine before rotating drill pipe.
+If the rear of the machine needs to be anchored additional anchor stakes are required along with a anchor driver and anchor puller.
+Failure to properly anchor the drill rack to the ground can result in damaged tooling and excessive drill pipe wear and even drill rack tip over, which can crush you when the drill string is rotated.
+If the operator has not already done so all proper safety equipment should be worn while operating any anchor system.